rahmanoladi/rahmanoladi/README.md

 - Ibraheem, A.O.
 Regularizing cross entropy loss via minimum entropy and KL divergence. arXiv preprint arXiv:2501.13709, 2025.
 - Ibraheem A.O., Xue J., Liu D., Bengio Y.HBERT + BiasCorp - Fighting Racism on the Web.
 Proceedings of the EACL Workshop on Language Technology for Equality, Diversity and Inclusion, 2021.
 - Ibraheem A.O.
-On the Choice of InterClass Distance Maximization Term in Siamese Neural Networks.
+On the Choice of Inter-Class Distance Maximization Term in Siamese Neural Networks.
 Springer Neural Processing Letters, 2019

 <!--
 **rahmanoladi/rahmanoladi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.